Convexity of power functions and bilinear embedding for divergence-form operators with complex coefficients: Introduction and statement of the main results

 For $p>1$ define $q=p/(p-1)$ and $p^*=\max\{p,q\}$.
 In \cite{DV-Kato}, A. Volberg and the second author of the present paper proved the following ``dimension-free'' {\it bilinear embedding}.

 \begin{thm} Let $A\in\cA(\R^n)$ be a real accretive matrix function and $L=L_{A}$ the associated divergence-form operator, as above.
 For any $p>1$ and any $f,g\in C_c^\infty(\R^n)$,

 \end{thm}

 Dealing with divergence-form operators associated to {\sl complex} matrices is known to be considerably more difficult (see, for example, \cite{tERS, AMcT1, AT} or \cite[Section~8.6]{Arendt} for more illustrations of this fact), and this is the subject of investigation in the present paper.
 We introduce a new condition, called $p$-ellipticity, and argue that it may be of interest for the $L^{p}$ theory of elliptic partial differential operators with complex coefficients.
+In particular, it sheds more light onto the $L^p$ estimates for the heat semigroup with complex coefficients; see Sections \ref{s: saraj} and \ref{s: zavratnica} for historical information on this topic and the connection with the bilinear embedding.